 Goal: Muscle Endurance, Hypertrophy

-If you have a set of resistance bands, you can take your bodyweight style finishers up to the next level.
+If you have a set of resistance bands, you can take your bodyweight style finishers up to the next level with resistance band exercises.
 Here is one of our favorite Resistance Band Finishers…

 Total Finisher Time: 9 Minutes

 30 seconds on, 20 seconds rest, 2 rounds

 Any bodyweight exercise can be a finisher.
 In fact, any exercise there is, equipment included, can be incorporated into a finisher.
 You just have to consider the weight load.

 In terms of home exercises, you probably want bodyweight-only ideas.

 You can do full body exercises like burpees for burning fat OR you can target specific muscles that you worked during your workout with exercises like push ups or squats to really hammer the muscle group for maximum gains at the end of your work.